How to improve teamwork by running efficient Retrospective meetings with your team?

 The “Liked, Longed, Lacked, Learned” Format

-This kind of Retrospective ceremony is good after a week when the team struggled with a serious problem.
-The importance of discussing the items that the team learned during a week where they struggled with something is a good way to focus on upcoming positive results.
+This kind of Retrospective ceremony is good after a week during which the team struggled with a serious problem.
+During such a discussion meeting, it is important to focus on upcoming positive results.

 You have to set up a 2×2 square grid and label each square with either Liked, Longed, Learned, or Lacked.
 Give all attendees sticky notes and a permanent marker, then give them 5 minutes to respond to the prompts.
 Organize items by importance and dot vote if there are a lot of items to go through.
 Then, discuss all items and capture the outcomes.